-An Animal & Plant Health Agency (APHA) updated Outbreak Assessment for the current situation in Europe is available here.
-Sign up to the APHA Alerts Service to keep up to date with the latest news.
+The latest Veterinary Risk Assessment for Scotland is available to download.
+An Animal & Plant Health Agency (APHA) updated Outbreak Assessment for the current situation in Europe is also available.

-Confirmed cases of avian influenza (H5N8) since start of December 2016:
+Confirmed cases of avian influenza (H5N8) in captive birds since start of December 2016:

 |Infected Premises (IP) Number ||Date of Declaration ||Description of Premises and Location |

 |IP1 ||16 Dec 2016 ||Turkeys at a farm near Louth, Lincolnshire |

 |IP2 ||3 Jan 2017 ||Backyard flock of chickens and ducks at a premises in Pontyberem, Carmarthenshire |

 |IP3 ||6 Jan 2017 ||Backyard flock of chickens and ducks on a premises near Settle in North Yorkshire |

 |IP4 ||16 Jan 2017 ||Turkeys at a farm in East Lindsay, Lincolnshire |

 |IP5 ||24 Jan 2017 ||Commercial flock of breeding pheasants at a premises in Pilling, Preston, Lancashire |

 |IP6 ||26 Jan 2017 ||Turkeys at a farm near Boston, Lincolnshire |